 OK, so we’ve looked at our regular sources for reliable information, right?
 Google, Merriam-Webster and Wikipedia, that’s where everyone looks these days for info, not?

 Allow me to provide you with the clearest definition you will find on these two fundamental exercises by looking at several vital points of each exercise, namely the torso and hinge joints.

 Cavemantraining true definition of the Squat exercise

-- Torso remaining as much as possible in the vertical plane
+- Torso remaining as vertical as possible

-- Hips always moving down in the vertical plane
+- Hips always vertically moving down

-- Hips, knees and ankles
+- Hips, knees, and ankles

 A squat is performed in standing position with the objective being to move the hip joints as close to the ground as possible, this is achieved through flexion in 3 joints; flexion in the hip joints, flexion in the knee joints; and dorsiflexion in the ankle joints.

-If flexion is achieved in any of the joints that define the squat, but no maximum depth is achieved, then it’s further defined by the approximate height; quarter squat; half squat; three-quarter squat; where as maximum depth would be a full squat.
+If flexion is achieved in any of the joints that define the squat, but no maximum depth is achieved, then it’s further defined by the approximate height; quarter squat; half squat; three-quarter squat; whereas maximum depth would be a full squat.
 A quick quarter squat can also be defined as a dip.